bspy.hyperplane

 If the absolute value of the dot product of two unit normals is greater than maxAlignment, the manifolds are parallel.

-Add any missing inherent (implicit) boundaries of this manifold's domain to the given slice of the given solid that are needed to make the slice valid and complete.
+Add any missing inherent (implicit) boundaries of this manifold's domain to the given cutout of the given solid that are needed to make the cutout valid and complete.

 Parameters

-): The slice of the given solid formed by the manifold.
-The slice may be incomplete, missing some of the manifold's inherent domain boundaries.
-Its dimension must matchself.domain_dimension()
+Solid): The cutout of the given solid formed by the manifold.
+The cutout may be incomplete, missing some of the manifold's inherent domain boundaries.
+Its dimension must matchself.domain_dimension(). - solid (

-): The solid being sliced by the manifold.
-Its dimension must matchself.range_dimension()
+Solid): The solid determining the cutout of the manifold.
+Its dimension must matchself.range_dimension().

 Parameters